PLAN FOR ACCELERATED

 The PACE set-up allows working adults to earn up to 12 units of credit per semester while reducing their time on campus.
 The classes are rotated on an annual basis to provide students with the opportunity to complete necessary transfer units (60) within a five-semester period.
 To earn the same number of units per semester in non-PACE classes, a full-time evening student would be required to attend classes three to four evenings each week.

-How do I enroll in PACE?
+How Do I Enroll in PACE?

 Students wishing to enroll in PACE must fill out the online application for admission to Los Angeles Harbor College and make an appointment to take the English and Math Placement Tests.
 Late enrollees should go to the Admissions Office in person after the first day of the semester to make their application and then make an appointment for the placement tests.
 The only requirement for PACE involvement is the eligibility to enroll in English 28.

 All students should plan on attending the first class meeting.
+Instructors will provide an orientation to PACE at that time.

 The PACE Schedule of Classes